Etelvina Lopes de Almeida

-Etelvina Lopes de Almeida (1916–2004) was a Portuguese writer, journalist, broadcaster and a deputy for the Portuguese Socialist Party (PS) in the Assembly of the Republic.
+Etelvina Lopes de Almeida (1916–2004) was a Portuguese writer, journalist, broadcaster and deputy for the Portuguese Socialist Party (PS) in the Assembly of the Republic.

 Early life

 Etelvina Lopes de Almeida was born in Serpa in the Alentejo region of Portugal on 17 March 1916.
 She attended high school in the Portuguese capital of Lisbon, and a boarding school in Queluz to the west of Lisbon.
 She began her career as a journalist and writer at the children's newspaper O Papagaio.
 In 1941, she started working at Rádio Renascença, a station owned by the Catholic Church.
 Beginning as a secretary she graduated to being an announcer.
 Later, she worked at the magazine Modas & Bordados, a supplement of the O Século newspaper.
 The magazine was edited by Maria Lamas, a leading feminist.
 In 1946, when Lamas was appointed president of the Conselho Nacional das Mulheres Portuguesas (National Council of Portuguese Women - CNMP), Lopes de Almeida became editor of that magazine and also wrote short stories and reports for the magazine O Século Ilustrado.
 She also published several books of recipes, as well as children's books, and contributed to the radio station, Rádio Clube Português.